Inventory Control Guide

 A fulfilment expert will get back to you shortly.

 What is inventory control?

-Inventory control is the process of optimizing inventory storage to ensure a business has the ideal inventory levels needed to fulfill customer orders on time.
+Inventory control is the process of optimising inventory storage to ensure a business has the ideal inventory levels needed to fulfil customer orders on time.
 The goal of inventory control is for brands to keep only the necessary units on hand without spending too much money upfront or sacrificing customer satisfaction.

 Inventory control vs. inventory management